renjithk4/AssemAI/README.md

 This folder includes the models for the proposed approach.

 ## EfficentNet ##
-To run py .Proposed Fusion Approach/image_with_segmentation_pretrainedcnn.py
+To run py .Proposed Method/image_with_segmentation_pretrainedcnn.py

-# 4. Future Factories Setup #
+# 4. Model #
-This folder includes sample images obtained from the Future Factories(FF) Setup at University of South Carolina, USA
+This folder includes the pretrained efficient-net model pretrained for YOLO-FF dataste.